A simple step by step guide to Odoo Subscription App

 If you click on Reporting and select Retention from the drop you, you will gain access to all the subscriptions that were open in a specified time period.

 Bista Solutions is an Odoo Gold Partner across North America and has been nominated for Odoo Best Partner in 2017 and 2021 – and has won the award in 2015, 2016 and 2018.
-So you can rest assured the team of experienced and skilled developers know what they are doing, and will be able to help you.
+Rest assured the team of experienced and skilled developers know what they are doing.
+And will be able to help you.
 If you need assistance or customization for your Odoo Apps you can schedule a demo with us using this Contact Form or by emailing us at email@example.com.